Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 fun findById(id: Int): Option<Person> = Option(db.personById(id))
 ```

-Now, creating a valid `Option` is a no-brainer: just call `Option(x)` and you have a null-safe, purely functional Option idiom.
+Now, creating a valid `Option` is a no-brainer &mdash; just call `Option(x)` and you have a null-safe, purely functional Option idiom.

-Another use case for using a constructor-like function is when you need to return some "hidden" things: a private instance,
+Another use case for using a constructor-like function is when you need to return "hidden" things: a private instance,
-or some internal object.
+or an internal object.
 For example, let's look at a method from the standard library:

 ```kotlin
 public fun <T> listOf(vararg elements: T): List<T> =